 Incremental builds with filesystem watching

-- be using artifact builds
+- Be using artifact builds.

-- be building Firefox for Desktop
+- Be building Firefox for Desktop.

-- have built Firefox for Desktop successfully
+- Have successfully built Firefox for Desktop.

-- have watchman installed
+- Have watchman installed.

-Incremental front-end builds require the pywatchman wrapper around watchman to be installed. mach watch
+Incremental front-end builds require the

 Things that are supported

-Essentially everything updated by
+Most things updated by

-mach build faster should work with
+mach build faster should also work with

-Things that are not supported
+Things not supported

 mach watch, run